B21924/Data-science-projects/House_price_prediction_with_streamlit/README.md

 To generate the `.pkl` files locally and run the app:

-Ensure you have Python 3 and required libraries installed: to install libraries - pip install -r requirements.txt to generate pickle files - python model.py then run - streamlit run app.py
+Ensure you have Python 3 and required libraries installed:
+1. To install libraries - pip install -r requirements.txt
+2. To generate pickle files - python model.py
+3. Then run - streamlit run app.py

 The .pkl files are not included in this repo due to size restrictions.